Hausa

 In a standard Arabic orthography these characters would be regarded as matres lectionis, but since Hausa shows all vowel diacritics they don't have the same role here.
 Instead, they form part of a composite that distinguishes one vowel from another (see compositeV).

 The letters just above are used as vowel carriers (see standalone) and represent the glottal stop.
 In general, that makes them ordinary consonants.
-However, given that the first 2 appear only as carriers of vowels in word-initial position, it could perhaps be argued that they are part of a composite vowel arrangement along with the following diacritic(s).
+However, given that the first 2 appear only as carriers of vowels in word-initial position, it could perhaps be argued that they are part of a multipart vowel arrangement along with the following diacritic(s).

 حَیْرَࢽْ